 I’ve also realized that there is a lot of waiting for the unknown, waiting for uncomfortable conversations, waiting for the process to work itself out, waiting for another move, waiting for another transition, waiting for more change, for more goodbyes.
 Waiting through suffering.
 Waiting through discomfort.

-Somehow, in the midst of waiting, endurance and even, patience.
+Somehow, in the midst of waiting, learning endurance and patience.
 Persevering in the face of it all.

-Where we live, there is still a sense that we are waiting for terror to hit.
-We’ve been told we are next in line.
-Our country is solidly on the list of attacks.
-There is this waiting for something… we just don’t know what.
+Where we live, there is always a sense that we are waiting for terror attacks or water cuts or sickness or the humidity of rainy season.
+There is this waiting for something… we just don’t always know what.

 As the Church, the state of the world brings us to a very real acknowledgement that the end times are coming.
 We are seeing the signs of prophecy unfold.
 We are in the last days… yet, we wait.
 We are waiting for the Great Commission to be fulfilled, waiting for the whole world to hear, waiting for everything to be accomplished so our Mighty King can return.
 Yet, we wait for God to have His say in the matter, the timing, the process.